Sparse approximation of triangular transports. Part I: the finite dimensional case: Conclusions

 \section{Conclusions}

-In this paper we proved several results for the approximation of the Knothe--Rosenblatt transport $T:[-1,1]^d\to [-1,1]^d$.
+In this paper we proved several results for the approximation of the KR transport $T:[-1,1]^d\to [-1,1]^d$.
 The central requirement was that the reference and target densities are both analytic.
 Based on this, we first conducted a careful analysis of the regularity of $T$ by investigating its domain of analytic extension.
-This implied exponential convergence for sparse polynomial and ReLU approximations.
+This implied exponential convergence for sparse polynomial and ReLU neural network approximations.
 We gave an ansatz for the computation of the approximate transport, which necessitates that it is a bijective map on the hypercube $[-1,1]^d$.
-This led to a result for rational approximations of $T$, and approximation of $T$ by neural networks.
-All polynomial based results were generalized to the infinite dimensional case.
-We verified well-definedness of the triangular transport for $d=\infty$, under the sole assumption that both reference and target density are continuous functions (w.r.t.\ the product topology on $[-1,1]^\N$).
-Furthermore, we verified algebraic $d$-independent convergence rates, showing that the curse of dimensionality can be overcome for a certain class of posterior densities that is highly relevant in Bayesian inference in uncertainty quantification.
+This led to a statement for rational approximations of $T$. {Moreover, we discussed how our results can be used in the development of inference algorithms.}

-For future research, we intend to use our proposed ansatz, including the \textit{a priori}-determined sparse polynomial spaces, to develop concrete inference algorithms.
+{Most of these results are generalized and extended in \cite{zm2}, where we establish dimension-robust convergence in the high- or infinite-dimensional case $d\gg 1$ or $d=\infty$.} For future research, we intend to use our proposed ansatz, including the \textit{a priori}-determined sparse polynomial spaces, to construct {and analyze in more detail concrete inference algorithms as outlined in Sec.~\ref{SEC:EXAMPLE}}.
 The present regularity and approximation results for $T$ provide crucial tools to rigorously prove convergence and convergence rates for such methods.
 Additionally, we will investigate similar results on unbounded domains, e.g., $\R^d$.